-Departments & Designations: If any new employee is hired, HR update the information on which department they are hiring for and their desginations.
+Departments & Designations: If any new employee is hired, HR update the information on which department they are hiring for and their designations.

-Latest Announcements: If there is any event take place, HR announces it so that everyone gets notified.
+Latest Announcements: If there is any event takes place, HR announces it so that everyone gets notified.

-Who’s on Vacation: When any of the team member is absent, HR informs to the team.
+Who’s on Vacation: When any of the team members is absent, HR informs to the team.

 Leave Calendar: HR approves the leave request, assign govt. holiday and make a calendar of it.

-Attendance Widgets: They keep track the checkin and checkout information of every employee.
+Attendance Widgets: They keep track of the check-in and checkout information of every employee.

-Hiring: Hiring new member is conducted by HR.
+Hiring: Hiring new members is conducted by HR.
 They set the question paper (if there is any written part), take interviews, give the brief of onboarding, and welcome new members.

 Hiring, onboarding, employ management, leave requests, payroll, etc take up a huge amount of time, and that’s time you simply don’t have when you’re running a business.
 If you have a growing eCommerce team, you should consider a small team with HR management software so you don’t have to worry about timely payroll, insurance, recruitment, and the like.